mkumar-avit/zoom-slack-webhook/README.md

 ## App Requirements
 - **Zoom JWT Token** via a simple custom app created in Zoom's marketplace (the expiration date of the JWT token is configurable)
 - **Zoom Webhook Only App**  a simple custom app also created in Zoom's marketplace made with a few clicks.
-From this zoom app, an admin can select what notifications they want pushed to Slack
+From this Zoom app, an admin can select what notifications they want pushed to Slack
 - **AWS** - AWS Lambda and an API Gateway at a minimum configured with appropriate IAM permissions so they can communicate with each other.
-Cloudwatch is useful for logging all data coming into AWS Lambda
+Cloudwatch is useful for logging all data coming into AWS Lambda.
+AWS SQS is recommended when dealing with multiple back-to-back notifications in a high volume environment.

 ## General Program Architecture
 ![Alt text](https://github.com/mkumar-avit/zoom-slack-webhook/blob/master/zoom%20webhook.png?raw=true "Application Diagram")